-The welfare team is on site from 8am until the end of co-curricular activities and in order to meet with parents and discuss and produce care plans for any child who has specific medical need.
-At times, of course, this possibility for daily face-to-face contact ensures that every young person’s needs are met whatever they may be.
+The welfare team is on site throughout the school day; they meet with parents to discuss and produce care plans for any child who has a specific medical need.

-Our nurses frequently review pupils with specific medical needs and work closely with parents, the pastoral team at St Helen’s and, where relevant, outside agencies and specialists.
-They are used to and capable of dealing with any medical needs and discussions with specialists.
+Our nurses frequently review these care plans and are accustomed to working closely with parents, our pastoral team and, where relevant, outside agencies and specialists.

-The Pastoral team at St Helen’s are the first port of call for pupil well-being and this is an important daily part of their work.
-However, when necessary, girls have the opportunity to speak with a range of counsellors as part of our well-being service.
-In Senior School, this is a confidential service subject to the usual safeguarding procedures.
-In Prep School this is called the Listening Ear service and the counsellor works closely with parents and at this age it is not confidential.
+The Pastoral team at St Helen’s are the first port of call for pupil wellbeing and this is an important daily part of their work.
+In addition, girls have the opportunity to speak with a counsellor as part of our Wellbeing Service.